Residential Pipeline Rehabilitation Contract Terms & Conditions

 6.5 Access, Restoration & Risk

 Client must ensure clear access to the Site, including utility access, elevator use, and staging areas.
-Contractor is not responsible for damage to fragile or pre-existing conditions unless caused by its negligence.
-Contractor will not be liable for pipe failures during cleaning or lining of structurally compromised lines.
+Except as otherwise expressly provided in Section 3A and in the waivers set forth in Sections 6.1, 6.2, 6.3, and 6.4, Contractor is not responsible for damage to fragile or pre-existing conditions unless caused by its negligence.
+Contractor will not be liable for pipe failures, pipe collapse, joint separation, or loss of pipe integrity during inspection, cleaning, descaling, jetting, testing, lining, or curing of structurally compromised lines, or for any Water Escape Event resulting from such a failure.
+Where this Section 6.5 and Section 3A address the same subject, Section 3A controls.

 7. CONTRACT PRICE & PAYMENT